Discriminating quantum field theories in non-inertial frames: Optimized discrimination with Gaussian states

 The Optimal Single Mode Gaussian state (OSMG) is found by considering a displaced squeezed thermal state of fixed energy, $n_0= \sinh^2{s_0}+m_0\cosh{2 s_0} + |\alpha|^2$, where $m_0$ is the thermal number of the initial state, and the state is displaced and squeezed in the $p$-quadrature direction \cite{QCBdirectionopt}.
 The energy budget for the squeezing energy, thermal energy and displacement energy is given by the ratios $\kappa_1=\sinh^2{s_0}/n_0$, $\kappa_2=m_0\cosh{2 s_0} /n_0$ and $\kappa_3=|\alpha|^2/n_0$ respectively, where $\kappa_1+\kappa_2+\kappa_3=1$, $\kappa_i\geq0$.
 We find the optimal value $\kappa_2=0$ for all values of the parameter space considered.
 Therefore, pure states are better probes of the $\mathcal{E}_1$ channel than mixed (thermal) states.
 The QCB error probabilities for the OSMG, coherent state and SMS are shown in Fig.~\ref{fig:Unruhplots} (Top).

 To investigate the usefulness of entanglement, we also considered a two-mode one-party accelerated strategy, whereby an ancillary mode is entangled with the first but is measured in the inertial frame rather than the accelerated frame.
 The transformation matrices in this case are: $X\rightarrow \mathbb{I}_2\oplus X$, $Y\rightarrow \mathbb{I}_2\oplus Y$.
 The quantum correlations of a Two-Mode Squeezed vacuum state (TMS) under the one-party accelerated motion setting have previously been investigated in \cite{Doukas2012, Dragan2012, AdessoTMS}.
 Here we consider an initial two-mode squeezed state that is also displaced in the $x$-quadrature \cite{QCBdirectionopt}.
-The QCB optimized over displacement and squeezing is shown in Fig.~\ref{fig:Unruhplots}.
-In the low energy regime entanglement helps to reveal the channels.
-In particular, the two-mode Gaussian state that we have considered (optimized over displacement and squeezing) can beat the OSMG, implying that entanglement can be a useful resource in the discrimination.
-However, the OSMG is still better for sufficiently large $n_0$. \emph{--Fock states.\thinspace} Finally we consider the effects of non-Gaussianity by probing the channel with an $n_0$ particle Fock state, $\rho=|n_0\rangle\langle n_0|$, we find:
+The QCB optimised over displacement and squeezing is shown in Fig.~\ref{fig:Unruhplots} (Bottom).

+In the low energy regime entanglement can be a useful resource in the discrimination.
+In particular, the two-mode Gaussian state that we have considered (optimised over displacement and squeezing) can beat the OSMG.
+However, the OSMG is still better for sufficiently large $n_0$.

-where $C_{k,i}(n)=\binom{k+i}{ k} (1+n)^{i-k-1}n^i $.
-These states generalize the ones found for Unruh modes in \cite{Aspachs}.
-Consider the strategy of counting particles, choosing H1 when the number is larger than $n_0$ and H0 otherwise.
-This corresponds to the measurement observables $E_0=\sum_{k=0}^{n_0} |k\rangle \langle k|$ and $E_1=\sum_{k=n_0+1}^{\infty} |k\rangle \langle k|$.
-This strategy is not optimal for general initial modes, however it does attain the Helstrom bound when the source mode is Unruh with the probability of error: \bea P_\text{n$_0$}=\frac{1}{2(n+1)^{n_0+1}}. \eea When in Unruh modes Fock states beat the optimized single-mode and two-mode strategies providing the best discrimination of the theories, see Fig.~\ref{fig:Unruhplots} (Bottom).
+It is important to mention that the measurement which obtains the QCB in the two-mode one-party accelerated strategy would in general be non-local across both parties.
+While in practice this would be very difficult to achieve (since Alice and Bob are in different frames), our results set a lower bound on the error for any local measurement in this setup.